Organizing a Web Technology Department

 There are many good ways to organize your technology department.
-This article presents one of them.
-It is written for someone in a CTO, CIO, VP Technology or a consultant role looking for suggestions on organizing or reorganizing your Web technology department.
+This article presents some of them.
+It is written for a CTO or VP Technology leading a medium size department looking for suggestions on organizing or reorganizing your Digital (Web, Mobile) technology department.
 It is best suited for you if your organization has the following characteristics:

-- You manage software engineering, implementation and technology operations for 3 or more Web sites.
+- You manage software engineering, implementation and technology operations for 3 or more digital brands.

-- Yours is a medium to large size organization with somewhere between 20 to 150 technology staff.
+- Yours is a medium size technology department with somewhere between 20 to 100 technology staff.

 - Internal corporate IT functions such as desktop support, telecommunications services and internal business systems are beyond the scope of this article.